Ashden LESS CO₂ Programme

 Creating a win-win-win

-As well as cutting their fuel bills, LESS CO2 schools are making significant carbon savings, with schools in Devon and Cornwall reducing their CO2 emissions by over 300 tonnes over the course of last year’s programme.
+As well as cutting their fuel bills, LESS CO2 schools are making significant carbon savings, with schools in Devon and Cornwall reducing their CO2 emissions by over 300 tonnes over the course of the programme.
 Many schools are also reporting a greater sense of community from the local support networks that have been created through participating in LESS CO2.

 And the benefits don’t stop there.
 By encouraging schools to work with local contractors such as solar power installers and energy efficiency advisors, LESS CO2 is also helping boost local economies.